elatov/elatov.github.io/_posts/2013-07-09-rhcsa-and-rhce-chapter-10-the-kernel.md

 >
 > Other kernel settings that help with the overall server performance when it comes to network traffic are the following:
 >
-> **TCP&#95;FIN&#95;TIMEOUT** - This setting determines the time that must elapse before TCP/IP can release a closed connection and reuse its resources.
-During this TIME&#95;WAIT state, reopening the connection to the client costs less than establishing a new connection.
+> **TCP_FIN_TIMEOUT** - This setting determines the time that must elapse before TCP/IP can release a closed connection and reuse its resources.
+During this TIME_WAIT state, reopening the connection to the client costs less than establishing a new connection.
 By reducing the value of this entry, TCP/IP can release closed connections faster, making more resources available for new connections.
-Addjust this in the presense of many connections sitting in the TIME&#95;WAIT state:
+Addjust this in the presense of many connections sitting in the TIME_WAIT state:
 >
 >     echo 30 > /proc/sys/net/ipv4/tcp_fin_timeout
 >
 >
-> **TCP&#95;KEEPALIVE&#95;INTERVAL** - This determines the wait time between isAlive interval probes.
+> **TCP_KEEPALIVE_INTERVAL** - This determines the wait time between isAlive interval probes.
 To set:
 >
 >     echo 30 > /proc/sys/net/ipv4/tcp_keepalive_intvl
 >
 >
-> **TCP&#95;KEEPALIVE&#95;PROBES** - This determines the number of probes before timing out.
+> **TCP_KEEPALIVE_PROBES** - This determines the number of probes before timing out.
 To set:
 >
 >     echo 5 > /proc/sys/net/ipv4/tcp_keepalive_probes
 >
 >
-> **TCP&#95;TW&#95;RECYCLE** - This enables fast recycling of TIME_WAIT sockets.
+> **TCP_TW_RECYCLE** - This enables fast recycling of TIME_WAIT sockets.
 The default value is 0 (disabled).
 Should be used with caution with loadbalancers.
 >
 >     echo 1 > /proc/sys/net/ipv4/tcp_tw_recycle
 >
 >
-> **TCP&#95;TW&#95;REUSE** - This allows reusing sockets in TIME_WAIT state for new connections when it is safe from protocol viewpoint.
+> **TCP_TW_REUSE** - This allows reusing sockets in TIME_WAIT state for new connections when it is safe from protocol viewpoint.
 Default value is 0 (disabled).
-It is generally a safer alternative to **tcp&#95;tw&#95;recycle**
+It is generally a safer alternative to **tcp_tw_recycle**
 >
 >     echo 1 > /proc/sys/net/ipv4/tcp_tw_reuse
 >